Enzo Fittipaldi: 2022: Redemption

 On 16 February 2022, Fittipaldi announced that he would remain with Charouz for 2022, partnering Euroformula Open graduate Cem Bölükbaşı.
 Fittipaldi failed to score points in the opening two rounds, taking 11th place twice.
-In Imola he qualified 15th, but was demoted three places for the sprint race due to impeding, he finished the race in 12th.
+In Imola he qualified 15th, but was demoted three places for the sprint race due to impeding, he finished the sprint race in 12th.
 In the feature race, as a result of an opportunistic tyre strategy, Fittipaldi found himself in a net fifth place following the pit stops.
 A crash for Roy Nissany followed, and in the last laps passed Logan Sargeant and Ralph Boschung for second place, and his first F2 podium.
 This would become the starting point for a run of consistent points finishes.
-The Brazilian qualified 11th, missing out on reverse pole by 15 thousandths.
+The Brazilian qualified 11th in Barcelona, missing out on reverse pole by 15 thousandths.
 He managed to take the final points' positions in eighth during the sprint race, courtesy of overtaking Jake Hughes on the fourth last lap.
 In the feature race, an alternate strategy he was on proved to be successful, overtaking car after car to claim sixth place.

 In Monaco, Fittipaldi qualified sixth.
 His races were relatively quiet, finishing the sprint race in fourth and the feature race in fifth, scoring decent points.
 He qualified a low 16th in Baku.
 His sprint race ended in disappointment, as he made a failed overtake on Jüri Vips for tenth, instead clouting the wall and damaging his suspension.
 In a chaotic feature race, Fittipaldi rose to sixth, thanks to a late crash from Vips.
 In Silverstone, he qualified ninth to start second in the sprint race.
 He managed to overtake reverse polesitter Jehan Daruvala in a rain-affected race on lap 5.
 He lost two positions to Jack Doohan and Ayumu Iwasa but nevertheless claimed a second podium in third.
 Fittipaldi lost on the final points position in the feature race on the last lap, being passed by Jake Hughes.
 At the Red Bull Ring he qualified 12th, and finished eighth after penalties were given to Iwasa and Frederik Vesti ahead.
 In the feature race, the right decision to put slick tyres on a drying track paid off, and was well in the top 5 following the pit stops.
 He eventually ended fifth, but due to penalties awarded to the drivers ahead of him, Fittipaldi was promoted to second place.